pharo-contributions/OSSubprocess/README.md

 There are many things to explain in this example.
 First of all, we are not using the API `#runAndWaitOnExitDo:` and so certain things must be done manually (like retrieving the contents of the streams via `#upToEnd` and closing and cleaning streams with `#closeAndCleanStreams`).
 Now you get a better idea of what `#runAndWaitOnExitDo:` does automatically for you.
 The reason we are not using `#runAndWaitOnExitDo:` and instead the low level API, is to have a `Halt halt` while running the process so that you can confirm yourself the existence of the files used for the streams, as explained next.

 With the methods `#redirectStdinTo:`, `#redirectStdoutTo:` and `#redirectStdoutTo:` the user is able to set a custom stream for each standard stream.
-The received stream could be either a `StandardFileStream` subclass (as is the result of `'/tmp/customStderr.txt' asFileReference writeStream`) or a `OSSPipe` (as is the result of `OSSVMProcess vmProcess systemAccessor makeNonBlockingPipe`).
+The received stream could be either a `StandardFileStream` (as is the result of `StandardFileStream forceNewFileNamed: '/tmp/customStderr.txt'`) or a `OSSPipe` (as is the result of `OSSVMProcess vmProcess systemAccessor makeNonBlockingPipe`).

 If you do not want to create a custom stream (like above example of `#redirectStderrTo:`) but you still want to create a default stream that would be mapped to a standard stream, then you can use the methods `#redirectStdin:`, `#redirectStdout` and `#redirectStderr`.
 Those methods will create *default* streams.
 The *default* streams are defined by the instVars `defaultWriteStreamCreationBlock` and `defaultReadStreamCreationBlock`.
 And these can be customized too as shown in above example.
 In this example, all write streams (to be used for `stdout` and `stderr`) will be pipes (forget for the moment about the none blocking part).
 And all read streams (only used by `stdin`) will be temp files automatically created in `/tmp`.
 This feature is useful if you want to change the way streams are created without having to specially create each stream.
 You can see how `OSSPipeBasedUnixSubprocessTest` and `OSSFileBasedUnixSubprocessTest` use these in the method `#newCommand`.